91论坛

 2. Failure to list contingent beneficiaries

 Naming a contingent beneficiary has another advantage, too: If the primary beneficiary doesn鈥檛 want the asset for some reason (perhaps because of tax implications), he or she can waive rights to it 鈥 called disclaiming 鈥 allowing the money to pass to the contingent beneficiary.
 Many surviving spouses do this for their children, and it can be a smart way to avoid or reduce taxes.
-But if you fail to name a contingent beneficiary, this opportunity is lost.
+But if you fail to name a contingent beneficiary, this opportunity may be lost.

-3. Lack of specifics
+3. Using shortcuts / Lack of specifics

-Finally, what happens if one child predeceases you?
+What happens if one child predeceases you?
 Unless you get specific, that child鈥檚 share will go to your other children instead of to that child鈥檚 children.
 Unless it鈥檚 your intent to disinherit some of your children or grandchildren, you need to be more specific with each beneficiary designation.

-Keep in mind, in any case, it鈥檚 still likely there will be a probate proceeding after someone dies, even if all of the assets are to be distributed via beneficiary designations.
+Keep in mind, in any case, it鈥檚 still likely there will be a probate proceeding after someone dies, even if all the assets are to be distributed via beneficiary designations.
 And even with a small probate proceeding, there will be some fees and expenses, the decedent鈥檚 final income tax return will need to be filed and income taxes may need to be paid.
 If the executor doesn鈥檛 have access to any funds in the estate to pay for these expenses 鈥 because all of the assets were distributed via beneficiary designations 鈥 they may find it difficult to pay these fees.
-If they鈥檙e a beneficiary of any of the assets, they may end up paying for these expenses out of their own pocket if the other beneficiaries don鈥檛 agree to chip in.听
+If they鈥檙e a beneficiary of any of the assets, they may end up paying for these expenses out of their own pocket if the other beneficiaries don鈥檛 agree to chip in.

 The information regarding estate planning should not be construed as tax or legal advice and is for general informational purposes only.